dominicbeesley/blitter-vhdl-6502/doc/API.md

 For more information see (Logical to Physical Mapping)[#logical-to-physical-mapping]

-Note: when reading through to the motherboard via JIM the Blitter sideways ROM/RAM mapping is NOT performed therefore it is possible to access all ROMS on the motherboard by using this mechanism as the ROM select register is always written to both the Blitter copy AND the motherboard.
+Note: When reading through to the motherboard via JIM the Blitter sideways ROM/RAM mapping is NOT performed therefore it is possible to access all ROMS on the motherboard by using this mechanism as the ROM select register is always written to both the Blitter copy AND the motherboard.

+Note: When reading this address range direct from  CPUs with a larger address space than 64k (i.e. 65816, 68K, x86) the logical to physical translation *is* performed

  | Phys Address | Contents
  |--------------|------------------------------------------------------